-The Acquiring Authority has six months from the date of serving the Notice to actually acquire the property – otherwise the Notice lapses and you can claim any reasonable loss or damage you may have suffered.
+The Acquiring Authority has six months from the date of serving the Notice to actually acquire the property – otherwise the Notice lapses.

-If the Acquiring Authority does acquire your land, it will publish a notice in the Government Gazette, with the date of publication being the date of acquisition.
+If the Acquiring Authority does acquire your land or business premises (whether you own or lease those commercial premises), it will publish a notice in the Government Gazette, with the date of publication being the date of acquisition.
 Within 14 days of the publication of the notice in the Government Gazette, the Acquiring Authority will send you a certificate of valuation and an offer of compensation, together with an explanation as to any difference between the valuation and the offer.